Curbside Classic Writer’s Guide

 Update: the use of images on the web without attribution has become so rampant that I have largely stopped trying to do so.
 It’s ever-more difficult to know who is the original source.
 And increasingly, folks who post images to the web accept the fact that they may well be used by others.

 That’s the general web protocol, Almost all the time, folks are actually pleased to see their pictures given exposure on a large site like ours.
 That’s a major reason they put their pictures on the web.
-In doing this for over five years, I’ve never had a complaint, except for a couple of times.
+In doing this for over five years, I’ve never had a request to remove an image except for a couple of times.